-When it comes to fairly lightweight, road orientated e-bikes, prices usually start at over €1000.
+When it comes to fairly lightweight, road-orientated e-bikes, prices usually start at over €1000.
 The Accomile road e-bike costs less than €850 and has a very respectable specification.
 Weighing in at 18kg, the Accolmile isn’t the lightest e-bike in its class.
 But, considering the price it’s certainly a much cheaper offering than some of the competition.

 3. Accolmile Antelope Trekking City E-Bike

 The Accolmile Antelope is a ‘fully loaded’ trekking / hybrid electric bike for under €1400.
 This e-bike has literally everything you would get on something like a Cube Touring Hybrid One 500, for €1000 less.
-The motor is a dependable Bafang M200 torque-sensing mid-drive which is on a par with the Bosch Active Line Plus when it comes to performance (65Nm torque).
-Battery is a removable 36v 15.6Ah.
+The motor is a dependable Bafang M200 torque-sensing mid-drive which is on par with the Bosch Active Line Plus when it comes to performance (65Nm torque).
+The battery is a removable 36v 15.6Ah.

-Bike components are: Shimano 7-speed gearing, hydraulic disc brakes, suspension fork (adjustable), pannier rack (with bungee straps), mudguards, lights, kickstand and even a security lock!
+Bike components are Shimano 7-speed gearing, hydraulic disc brakes, suspension fork (adjustable), pannier rack (with bungee straps), mudguards, lights, kickstand and even a security lock!
 This really is an impressive specification considering the price and electric components.

 The Accolmile Antelope is also available in a trapeze frame variant which will be suitable for riders who prefer a lower standover height.
 The Antelope is similar in specification to the step-through version above.